 On top of the page, four charts monitor the Gets, Puts, Removals and Evictions in real-time.
 The X-axis of all the charts show the current system time.
-To open a chart as a separate dialog, click on the without button placed at the top right of each chart.
+To open a chart as a separate dialog, click on the button placed at the top right of each chart.

-Under these charts are Cache Statistics and Cache Throughput data tables.
+Under these charts are Cache Statistics, Cache Throughput, and Client Near Cache data tables.